-The following post is from Becky of Organizing Made Fun:
+The following post is from Becky of Organizing Made Fun: How to Organize Meals for Those in Need

 How can you go about organizing meals for a friend in need?
-Sometimes, like when someone has a baby or a surgery, you know it’s coming.
-So, the best thing to do is to ask them if they’d like you to set up meals for them from their friends and family after their baby is born or surgery.
+Sometimes, like when someone has a baby or surgery, you know it’s coming.
+So, the best thing to do is to ask them if they’d like you to set up meals for them from their friends and family after their baby is born or after surgery.
 Surprisingly, I often hear, “Oh, no, we don’t need meals,” but I usually tell them that it’s allowing others the opportunity to serve them in this way.
 I nudge them a bit.

 It’s important to ask if there are any allergies or foods they really don’t like.
 This is important because you’d hate to have someone bring a big lasagna to someone who is allergic to dairy.
 Or bring fish to someone who hates fish!